OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/lvgl_v8_port/README.md

 (To exit the serial monitor, type `Ctrl-]`.)

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.

-## Troubleshooting

-Please check the [FAQ](../../../docs/envs/use_with_idf.md#faq) first to see if the same question exists.
-If not, please create a [Github Issue](https://github.com/esp-arduino-libs/ESP32_Display_Panel/issues).
-We will get back to you as soon as possible.